In between lockdowns and travel restrictions, finding ways to stay entertained might soon become a challenge in itself.

 Google Arts & Culture has teamed up with over 2,500 museums and galleries around the globe to provide virtual tours and online exhibits of some of the most famous museums around the world.

-You could plan the ultimate museum itinerary, perhaps starting at the British Museum in London before admiring the works of Vincent van Gogh in Amsterdam, followed by the Guggenheim Bilbao in Spain and ending at the The Metropolitan Museum of Art.
+You could plan the ultimate museum itinerary.
+Perhaps you’ll start at the British Museum in London then admire the works of Vincent van Gogh in Amsterdam.
+Following this, you could stop by the Guggenheim Bilbao in Spain and end at the The Metropolitan Museum of Art.
 The choice is yours – check out the full collection here.

 Zoos & aquariums